impostorsguides/impostorsguides.github.io/rbenv/part-2/2-p-content.md

 I look up the `help` entry for `set`, a command that we've encountered before.
 I see that `-o` is the flag you use when you want to set an option.

 The above command turns on the bash `noclobber` option.
-According to [this link](https://web.archive.org/web/20210615041918/https://howto.lintel.in/protect-files-overwriting-noclobber-bash/){:target="_blank" rel="noopener"}:
+According to [this link](https://web.archive.org/web/20210615041918/https://howto.lintel.in/protect-files-overwriting-noclobber-bash/){:target="_blank" rel="noopener" }:

 > The `noclobber` option prevents you from overwriting existing files with the `>` operator.
 >